 Role-playing common middle-schooler experiences, like giving a compliment, is helpful for tweens who struggle socially.

-Act out all the social scenarios and how they might go, both the good and bad.
+Act out all the social scenarios and how they might go, both the good and the bad.

-Your tween should first practice with you to brush up on social cues and rules.
+Your tween should first practice with you to get more comfortable with social cues and rules.

 Tell us what interests you